 Dr. Salim Ali Bird Sanctuary Goa is Goa’s only bird sanctuary, named after India’s best known ornithologist, Late Dr. Salim Ali.

 Dr. Salim Ali Bird Sanctuary is a 440 acre sanctuary, situated at the western tip of the Chorao Island along the river Mandovi, in Goa state of India.

 Dr. Salim Ali Bird Sanctuary is a paradise for bird watchers in India.
+You may optionally to carry a good quality binoculars.
 There are many species of flora and fauna inside Dr. Salim Ali Bird Sanctuary at Goa.

 There are a variety of birds, jackals, foxes, mudskipper and crocodiles.
 The area mainly consists of mangrove vegetation, which is the breeding ground for many varieties of birds, insects and fishes.

 How Do I to Go to Dr. Salim Ali Bird Sanctuary Goa?